 Our research project with the HSD: watch this video

 A third HWSC method, called narrow windrow burning (NWB), involves forming the chaff into narrow windrows as it exits the harvester and then burning it to destroy the weed seeds contained within.
 The windrows are formed by directing the chaff through chutes that are built onto the back of the combine (Walsh and Newman 2007).
 Narrow windrows provide much more effective weed control than burning the whole field, because concentrating the chaff creates high temperatures that are adequate to destroy virtually all seeds (Schwartz et al. 2016).
 Currently, it is most widely used in small grain crops.

 While this technique has shown success in Australia and in Arkansas, it is not well known whether it will be a viable HWSC strategy in the mid-Atlantic.
 Its success is dependent on state-level burn regulations and timing of rainfall in our region, which differ from Australia and the southern US.

 Challenges to narrow windrow burning include complying with burn regulations, retrofitting the back of the combine to eject chaff in narrow windrows, keeping the windrows far enough apart to prevent fire jumping, and harvesting at an appropriate speed for dense windrow formation.
-Poor weather conditions include high temperatures, high winds, and rainfall at the time of burning all affect the success of a burn (Newman 2014).
-In the mid-Atlantic, autumn rainfall may create excess moisture that challenges the ability to perform an effective windrow burn.
+Poor weather conditions include high temperatures, high winds, and rainfall at the time of burning, which all affect the success of a burn (Newman 2014).
+Excess moisture due to autumn rainfall in the mid-Atlantic may make effective windrow burning a challenge.